kpradeep12/thetechstack-projects/reactjs-spring-boot-archetype/README.md

 `mvn clean install`

-## Generate ReactJs and Spring project
+## Generate ReactJS and Spring project

-Once this archetype is installed in local repository, then it will be ready to use to generate ReactJs and Spring boot project.
+Once this archetype is installed in local repository, then we can use this archetype to generate ReactJS and Spring boot project.

 `mvn archetype:generate -DarchetypeGroupId=net.thetechstack -DarchetypeArtifactId=reactjs-spring-boot-archetype -DarchetypeVersion=1.0 -DgroupId=<group-id> -DartifactId=<project-name>`